People’s rights to meaningful connection with others

 If you are interested more generally in what we expect care homes to deliver, our quality framework for care homes for adults and older people guides care home providers on what we look at when we inspect and the quality we expect from them.

-How visiting and going out should routinely work
+How visiting and going out should normally work

 Care homes should not operate booking systems or restrict when people can visit or go out.
-You should not have to give notice, and visits and outings should not have a time limit.
+Visitors should not have to give notice, and visits and outings should not have a time limit.
+Visitors should be able to access the home easily and without unnecessary delay.

-Good hand hygiene should always be followed, and you should never visit a care home if you are potentially infectious with any illness.
+Good hand hygiene should always be followed, and you should not enter a care home if you are potentially infectious with any illness.

 Technology and meaningful contact